UniverseScript/UniverseScript/README.md

 "laser plr amt delay(opt)",
 "setgplr -- Sets a target",
 "kick plr--hatkick",
-"-svc --Server Crash",
 "bl2 player -- this doesnt unbl, cuz this custom bl also hatkicks the player!", "Who crashed -- vg",
-"Who crashed? -- Orinthian vg",
+"Who crashed? -- other vg",

-"Im not showing you antis lol the only thing i tell you is that you turn them on and off by saying on and off after the command", "fakemsg plr text --unfinished",
+"fakemsg plr text",
 "bl/unbl plr --Blacklists the player",
 "dogify player -- this will fuck the player's character into a dog. it MAY crash them", "Troll -- this will fuck the server up. not crashing but still gonna make the server a living Bullshit",